STEMAnalytics/SQL/README.md

 INSERT INTO Integral_Eats VALUES(14, "Bagels",5,2,"Great");
 INSERT INTO Integral_Eats VALUES(15, "Cream Cheese", 1,5, "Delectable");

+--List all items in store with the items, aisle, location, price listed, and customer review preference.
 SELECT*FROM Integral_Eats;

+--Display the sum of the items per aisle.
 SELECT aisle, SUM(aisle) FROM Integral_Eats GROUP BY aisle;

+--Display all of the items in the Integral Eats store database.
 SELECT SUM(aisle) FROM Integral_Eats;

+--Order items that cost $2 or more dollars in ascending order.
 SELECT*FROM Integral_Eats WHERE price >=2 ORDER BY price asc;